NicklasXYZ/dart_openfaas/template/dart/README.md

     -X POST http://localhost:8000/ \
     echo

-# If nothing was changed in the 'test-function/function/src/function.gleam' file before
+# If nothing was changed in the 'test-function/function' directory before
 # deployment then we should just see the default response:
 >> [{"string_field":"Peter"}, {"int_field":42}, {"double_field":180.5}]
 ```